 The ethics programme

-• Employees in France are among the least likely to say that they are aware of each of the four building blocks of an ethics programme.
-Less than half of employees in France say that they are aware of their organisations providing a means of reporting misconduct confidentially (48%), an information helpline for ethics (40%), and training on standards of ethical conduct (43%).
+• Employees in France are among the least likely to say that they are aware of each of four building blocks of an ethics programme.
+Less than half of employees in France say that they are aware of their organisations providing a means of reporting misconduct confidentially (48%), an information helpline for ethics (40%) and training on standards of ethical conduct (43%).

-• However, employees in France are more likely to be aware of each of the four building blocks of an ethics programme compared to 2021, a trend that has been sustained over time.
-Similar to 2021, the biggest increase relates to awareness of training on standards of ethical conduct (43% vs 37% in 2021), which is at the highest level ever recorded in this survey for France.
+• However, employees in France are more likely to be aware of each of four building blocks of an ethics programme compared to 2021, a trend that has been sustained over time.
+Similar to 2021, the biggest increase relates to awareness of training on standards of ethical conduct (43% vs 37% in 2021) which is at the highest level ever recorded in this survey for France.

 Embedding ethics through a supportive environment